laser/haskell-testing-stubbing-io/README.md

 The code in this repository's purpose is to demonstrate how one might test an IO-heavy Haskell application w/out resorting to side-effectful operations.

+This project was inspired by Sean Subin's [hello](https://github.com/SeanShubin/hello).

 ## Program Description

 The program must do the following: